Erskine Holt: Early religious mission

 Following a religious experience in 1943, Holt redirected his life towards the ministry, attending Central Bible Institute, an Assemblies of God Bible school in Springfield, Missouri.
 Following his graduation in 1947, he served in the Assemblies of God as a pastor and evangelist, both in the United States and in Africa.
 He was also designated the national soloist for the Assemblies of God with a daily radio program.

 In 1947 the Latter Rain Revival, precursor to the Latter Rain Movement emerged in the Assemblies of God and Holt associated himself with that movement.
 When the movement was rejected by the leadership of the Assemblies of God, Holt and a number of other adherents were dismissed or resigned from the Assemblies of God.
 Holt, along with Donald W. Murphy, former missionary to India and Illinois District Superintendent for the Assemblies, joined Dr. Thomas Wyatt at the Wings of Healing Temple in Portland, Oregon.
 Holt also spent time at Bethesda Missionary Temple in Detroit, Michigan, the spiritual center of the Latter Rain Revival, founded by Myrtle Beall.
-It was there that Holt met and married Lucille Hamer.
-In 1950 Holt and his wife Lucille moved to Portland, Oregon where he was Dean of Bethesda Bible Institute till 1954 and also on staff at the Wings of Healing Temple.
-He also sang on the international Wings of Healing Radio Broadcast.
-In November 1953, Holt along with Max Wyatt, Paul Shaver and Paul Cannon met Dr. Thomas Wyatt and Raymond G. Hoekstra in Ibadon, Nigeria where they held huge meetings at the Race Track with many thousands attending.
-Great healings and miracles happened nightly.
-Completing those meetings they went to Accra, Gold Coast (Ghana) in meetings with healing and miracles happening there.
-After a week Dr. Wyatt and Hoekstra returned home.
-Holt and Max Wyatt remained for a month leaving the two younger men to continue the meetings all over Ghana and Nigeria.
-Upon leaving the Bible School, he founded Shiloh Temple in Muncie, Indiana.
+It was during this period that Holt met and married Lucille Hamer.
+In 1950, Holt and his wife Lucille moved to Portland, Oregon, where he served as Dean of the Bethesda Bible Institute until 1954 and was also on staff at the Wings of Healing Temple.
+He additionally sang on the international Wings of Healing radio broadcast.

+In November 1953, Holt, along with Max Wyatt, Paul Shaver, and Paul Cannon, met Thomas Wyatt and Raymond G. Hoekstra in Ibadan, where they held large revival meetings at the race track, drawing thousands of attendees.
+Reports described nightly healings and miracles.
+After completing these gatherings, the group traveled to Accra, then part of the Gold Coast, where similar meetings took place.

+After about a week, Dr. Wyatt and Hoekstra returned home, while Holt and Max Wyatt remained for an additional month, leaving the two younger men to continue holding meetings across Ghana and Nigeria.
+After leaving the Bible school, Holt went on to found Shiloh Temple in Muncie, Indiana.

 In 1959, Holt co-founded Pan-American Mission, first out of Columbia.
 This would grow across all of the Americas, so that by the 1980s it encompassed more than 100 churches, multiple airplanes and radio stations.